bullet-db/bullet-db.github.io/docs/index.md

 This instance of Bullet also powers other use-cases such as letting analysts validate assumptions about data, product managers verify launches instantly, debug issues and outages, or simply explore and play around with the data.

+!!! note "Blog post"

+    Here is a [link to our blog post](https://yahooeng.tumblr.com/post/161855616651/open-sourcing-bullet-yahoos-forward-looking) condensing most of this information if you want to take a look.

 ---

 # Quick Start